alexadusei/PHP-DataAbstractLayer/README.md

 # PHP Database Abstraction Layer
-A simple DAL using PHP and PDO to communicate between a database and applications
+A simple DBAL using PHP and PDO to communicate between a database and applications